Talk -- 2-Categorical Descent and (Essentially) Algebraic Theories

 For instance, the theory of categories is essentially algebraic since we have

-- Sets $O$ and $A$ (the sets of objects and arrows)
+and (the sets of objects and arrows) - operations

 Now, essentially algebraic theories are extremely nice, for lots of reasons I outlined in my talk (and mentioned on the nlab page I linked earlier), but they’re not quite as nice as honest algebraic theories.